NethServer/docs/developer-manual/en/building_rpms.rst

 * Review and commit the changelog.
 * Create a (signed) git tag.

-Commit and tag are added locally, thus they need to be pushed to your upstream git repository, once reviewed.
+The commit and tag are added locally, thus they need to be pushed to your upstream git repository, once reviewed.

 ::

   release-rpm
-  Usage: release-rpm [-s] -T
+  Usage: release-rpm [-s] [-T X.Y.Z] <git repo>

 For instance: